gabe-parrish/NumericalEarth/content/geodynamics/intro/00/intro_section.md

  P.S.
 Numpy arrays have specific logic for arrays that can be a bit different, so I'll show that when I need to but it's worth a google.

-### II
+###Part II

-Write a script to visualise the sin and cos functions in 2d and 3d with Matplotlib.
+Write a script to visualize the sin() and cos() functions in 2d and 3d with Matplotlib.
 Do this in a Jupyter Notebook.